 - What if you discussed how social movements like Black Lives Matter and the Ferguson uprising are connected to student lives and connect and embody the spirit of past civil rights movements?

-- What if every speaker you brought in was a speaker from a marginalized population—Black, Brown, Asian, Latinx, differently abled, speaks English as a second language, one who identifies as LGBTQIA, and etc who are not only experts in the field but who champion social justice as a part of their work.
+- What if every speaker you brought in was a speaker from a marginalized population—Black, Brown, Asian, Latinx, Indigenous people of Americas, *dis/abled, speaks English as a second language, one who identifies as LGBTQIA, and etc who are not only experts in the field but who champion social justice as a part of their work.

 - What if you cited Black women?